Anamaya1729/Machine-Learning-Basics/ML_simple_project/mnist_svm_classification/README.md

 2. Study the dataset.
 Study the data and the target, and create a train-test split.

 3. Choose a classifier.
-(Decision tree here)
+(SVM classifier here)

 4. Choose an accuracy measure.
 (Cross validation, confusion matrix, etc)